 Welcome to the Hocking Hills Elementary Web Site.
-We are committed in 2016-17 to provide a school culture that engages students to become independent achievers.
+We are committed in the 2021-22 school year to engage students through education that empowers them to succeed!

 : Parents- take a look at the changes to the Medication Policy.
 A complete list of available medical supplies, along with information regarding prescription and over the counter medication can be found under the "Documents" link to the right.

 Check out this month's activities, parent letters, and other information under the Documents

 section.
 Please feel free to contact the school if you have any questions.

 Please be aware that fall picture day has been moved to September 10 at Hocking Hills Elementary.
 Order forms and flyers were not able to be shipped in time for our original date.
 Please have your child get their picture taken even if you are not planning on purchasing photos.
 It is important to have an up to date photo on file for safety and security purposes each school year.

 I hope everyone had a great summer!
 It is exciting to begin the 2021-2022.